Ride. Cast. Hike. Glide.

 In terms of outdoor recreation and wildlife viewing, the Blue Hills are one of Wisconsin's best-kept secrets.

 Throughout the rolling Blue Hills, you'll find trail systems, natural areas and campgrounds.
 Hiking, birdwatching, backpacking, mountain biking, cross-country skiing, snowshoeing and ATVing are just a few of the activities visitors can enjoy.
+A local guide service is available for backcountry adventures to explore some of the unique geologic features in the forest.

 Silent sports enthusiasts can explore this dramatic landscape on the Blue Hills Trail System.
 These non-motorized trails are maintained by the non-profit Blue Hills Trail Association.